nerdfiles/antigrid/readme.markdown

 antigrid will supply a schema for producing grids with the sensitivity to elements (HTML5 semantics), entities, modules (of various types), and sprites.

+##WAT?

+Grids come in many sizes, *and shapes*.
+There are many grid schemas to explore in the world of Hypermedia with devices that distill information, exposing information's inherent meaning for experience architecture.

+Look at ``text-align`` grids ­ here information demands informs the complexity of a grid needed.
+So what is the use-case of a 16 or 12 column grid system?

+##Where is the precision?

+What other grid system implementations can we develop that are cheaper, and hone in on the design case? ­

+C'est minimaliste!